ChrisRenfrow/hurdle/README.md

 ## TODO

 - [X] MVP (select a random word, see result of guesses, display success or failure)
-- [x] Load wordlist as a CSV into memory
+- [x] Load wordlist from file into memory
 - [ ] Guess validation
   - [ ] Proper length
   - [ ] Alphabetical characters only